cvjena/electromyogram/README.md

 This Python package provides a convenient way to create an Electromyogram (EMG) Intensity plot specifically designed for facial muscles with facial structure.
 With this tool, you can visualize and analyze the intensity of EMG data collected from various facial muscles.

+A small demo is hosted [here](www.semg.inf-cv.uni-jena.de), together with the tool [face-projection](https://github.com/cvjena/face-projection) for a projection onto the face.

 ## Why use EMG Intensity Plot?

 - **Easy to use**: The package provides a straightforward interface, making it accessible for users of all levels of expertise.
 - **Visualize muscle activity**: The EMG Intensity plot allows you to visualize the intensity of muscle activity over the face, providing insights into patterns and variations.
-- **Specifically designed for facial muscles**: The tool focuses on facial muscles, enabling you to study and understand muscle activity in the face, which can be particularly useful in fields like facial expression analysis, neuroscience, and rehabilitation.
+- **Designed explicitly for facial** muscles**: The tool focuses on facial muscles, enabling you to study and understand muscle activity in the face, which can be particularly useful in fields like facial expression analysis, neuroscience, and rehabilitation.
-- **Potential for extension**: While the current focus is on facial muscles, this tool could potentially be extended to analyze other muscle groups as well in the future.
+- **Potential for extension**: While the current focus is on facial muscles, this tool could potentially be extended to analyze other muscle groups.
-- **Beyond muscles**: The tool can also be used to plot other facial information, such as oxygen saturation, but this is not officially supported yet.
+- **Beyond muscles**: The tool can also be used to plot additional facial information, such as oxygen saturation, but this is not officially supported yet.

 ## Installation

-The package is availabe on [PyPI](https://pypi.org/project/electromyogram/) and can be installed with `pip`:
+The package is available on [PyPI](https://pypi.org/project/electromyogram/) and can be installed with `pip`:

 ```bash
 pip install electromyogram
 ```

-If you want to install it locally to add changes please close the repository and install it with `pip` in development mode.
+If you want to install it locally to add changes, please close the repository and install it with `pip` in development mode.
 We assume you already created a virtual environment and activated it :)

 ```bash